DCotterill/halixia-hugo/content/ma/stay-active-141.md

 However you're feeling right now, and whatever you're dealing with, this site can help you get moving more so you'll feel better for longer.

-Regular physical activity or exercise helps your brain, heart and lungs stay healthy, and keeps your body strong and flexible.
+Regular physical activity helps your brain, heart and lungs stay healthy, and keeps your body strong and flexible.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |